 At St. Andrew we are blessed to have Eucharistic Adoration in the Chapel:

 This group is an international association with papal approval.
 Members are people who are committed to adoration of the Blessed Sacrament throughout their lives.
-At St. Andrew, we meet the first Saturday of each month from 9:00 p.m. to 5:00 a.m. in the Chapel.
+At St. Andrew, we meet the first Saturday of each month from 9:00 p.m. to 11:00 p.m. in the Church.
 All are welcome to join us in prayer.
-Contact: Juan Corona, firstname.lastname@example.org, 678-914-8623.

 Guardians offer an hour of prayer each week before the Blessed Sacrament exposed in our Chapel.
 Eucharistic Adoration is an expression of our love for Jesus.
 Adorers experience a deeper faith and a closer relationship with Jesus during this time.
 Often, the peace and love felt during the adoration hour extends throughout the day.
-Exposition of the Sacrament occurs Monday, Wednesday, Thursday and Friday from 9:30 a.m. to 9:00 p.m. and Tuesday 9:30 a.m.to 7:00 p.m.
+During the COVID Pandemic, the Exposition of the Sacrament occurs Monday and Tuesday from 9:30 a.m. to 7:00 p.m.
 At least two guardians are needed for each hour.
 Please contact us if you would like to volunteer as a guardian, with a committed time slot, or as a substitute who serves at flexible times.

 As Jesus said: “Come to me all of you who are weary and find life burdensome, and I will refresh you.”